Galaxypedia-Wiki/Galaxypedia/content/wiki/Items/Red Diamond/index.md

 ---
 aliases:
   - /wiki/Red-Diamond
 categories:
   - Items
 title: Red Diamond
+---

----The **Red Diamond** is a special item that currently has no use.
+The **Red Diamond** is a special item that currently has no use.

 It can only be obtained through Galaxy Creator [Rcouret]({{< ref "/wiki/" >}}Rcouret)'s ship wrecks with a random chance to acquire when looting.